LucaZampieri/hopsuisse.github.io/lausanne.md

 the three main races of Lausanne marathon: 10km, half marathon and full marathon.

+## Number of runners in each category

+In the following bar plot is represented the number of runners in each considered category.

+<div id="bar-cat"></div>

+The longer the race, the less participants there are.
+It was expectable since the effort is higher when the distance is increased.

+## Number of runners for each sex

+In the following bar plot is represented the number of runners of each sex, all categories mixed.

+<div id="bar-sex"></div>

+Consequently, there are gloablly more men than women.

-## Counts of runners by sex and by category
+## Number of runners by sex and by category

 The number of runners by categories is represented in the following pie plot.
 'F' stands for 'female' and 'M' stands for male.
 21km and 42 km